alexandrajulius/python-katas/README.md

 mkdir projectname
 cd projectname
 ```
-Create directory that holds all libraries of the project, call it venv
+Create a directory that holds all libraries of the project, call it venv
 ```
 virtualenv -p python3 venv
 ```
-Activate the virtualenv
+Activate the virtual env
 ```
 . venv/bin/activate
 ```